-A metal fence is a wonderful choice if you are looking for a high end fencing solution.
+A metal fence is a wonderful choice if you are looking for a high-end fencing solution.
 Steel fences are by far the strongest of all the fence options.
-It is our number one option if your looking for the security and protection.
+It is our number one option if you’re looking for security and protection.
 Aluminum fencing tends to hold up to weather better.
 Each type of metal has its own set of pros and cons.
-For example steel can start to rust in damp climates while aluminum may bend or break if hit hard enough.
+For example, steel can start to rust in damp climates while aluminum may bend or break if hit hard enough.
 View our fencing pictures below.
 If you looking for a reliable fence the may be your best option.

 Wrought Iron Fencing

-Wrought iron fence panels makes an elegant addition to any home.
+Wrought iron fence panels make an elegant addition to any home.
 Take this look up a notch and mix it with your favorite brick or stone columns.

 Check Out More Brick Fencing Ideas Here

-This wrought iron gate adds an sophisticated entry point for an car or pedestrian.
+This wrought iron gate adds a sophisticated entry point for a car or pedestrian.